 On occasion, retail and restaurant tenants at our hotel properties may fail to make rent payments when due.
 Generally, we hold security deposits in connection with each lease which may be applied in the event that the tenant under the lease fails or is unable to make payments; however, these security deposits do not provide us with cash flow to pay distributions or for other purposes.
 In the event that a tenant continually fails to make rent payments, the security deposits may be applied in full to the non-payment of rents, but we face the risk of being able to recover only a portion of the rents due to us or being unable to recover any amounts whatsoever.
+We also face the risk of delay or inability to find a suitable replacement tenant that suits the needs of our hotel and that is financially viable upon default by a current tenant.

 In addition, employees of a number of our tenants are represented by labor unions.
 If unionized employees of our tenants were to engage in a strike, work stoppage or other slow-downs in the future, our tenants could experience a significant disruption of their operations which could in turn disrupt business at our hotels and affect our results of operations.
 We also risk circumstances where our tenants fail to meet their obligations under their union contracts, which could result in increased liability to us.